 As a process, hiring a new employee is not something to be taken lightly.
 I mean, look a the facts:

-- It is estimated that 50% of all senior outside hires fail within the first 18 months
+- It is estimated that 50% of all senior outside hires quit within the first 18 months.

 As Mark Murphy, CEO of Leadership IQ states: